Geolocation OSINT: Techniques and Tools for Precise Analysis

 Can historical satellite imagery help verify past events?

 Yes, extensively.
-Google Earth's timeline feature shows satellite imagery from multiple years.
-By comparing satellite views before and after an alleged event, investigators can verify infrastructure changes that correlate with reported incidents.
-This has been used to verify military movements, construction projects, and alleged site destruction.
+The Google Earth timeline feature shows satellite imagery from multiple years.
+By comparing before-and-after satellite views of an alleged event, investigators can verify infrastructure changes that correlate with reported incidents.
+This has been used to verify military movements, construction projects and alleged site destructions.